agardnerIT/jes-metric-exporter/dynatrace.md

 The following is a sample Python script.
 Obviously you will need to adjust for your data and requirements.

+Store this file in the Keptn Git upstream on the relevant branch under: `<service-name>/files/app.py`

 ```
 import requests
 import os